ga4gh/va-spec/schema/va-spec/base/def/ExperimentalVariantFunctionalImpactStudyResult.rst

 **Information Model**

-Some ExperimentalVariantFunctionalImpactStudyResult attributes are inherited from :ref:`gks-core:StudyResult`.
+Some ExperimentalVariantFunctionalImpactStudyResult attributes are inherited from :ref:`va-spec:StudyResult`.

 .. list-table::
    :class: clean-wrap